davidegaspar/davidegaspar/RESUME.md

 Currently Leading the effort to modernise our Developer Experience...

-### Global Platform Project @ Conde Nast
+### Global Platform Project @ Condé Nast

 **Technical Leadership** of a multi year project to bring Product Engineering up to modern technology standards, increasing security, reliability, observability, flexibility and scalability.
 We are currently serving more than 20 tenants, millions of requests per day.
-All properties of Conde Nast, including **Vogue**, **GQ**, **Wired**, **The New Yorker** and many others are now powered by this platform.
+All properties of Condé Nast, including **Vogue**, **GQ**, **Wired**, **The New Yorker** and many others are now powered by this platform.

 Responsible for the architecture and first implementations of multiple **Multi Tenant** systems, including multiple pre-provisioned AWS Accounts per tenant, Multi Region EKS (Kubernetes) Clusters, self service MongoDB Databases, a suite of Observability tools and automation via Github Actions.